Hidden gems and unique spots in Malaga, Spain

 3. Pasaje Chinitas

-Today there are small cafes in the passage to sit and watch the busy life in the square pass by.
-A hidden place to disappear from the crowds.
+Today there are small cafés in the passage where you can sit and watch the busy life of the square go by.
+It’s the perfect hidden spot to disappear from the crowds for a bit.
+Don’t miss it during your trip!

 Location: Pasaje Chinitas